 What is SEO?
 A definition:

 “Search engine optimisation (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.”

-Essentially, and as mentioned by Wendy Boswell (2017), search engines are quite complicated but are at their base level software programs that utilise search terms to search through websites.
-Boswell (2017) further says:
+Essentially, and as mentioned by Wendy Boswell, search engines are quite complicated, but at their base level, they are just software programs that utilise search terms to search through websites.

 Why is SEO important for your website?

 If you're looking for a business that does upholstery in your local area you're probably going to start with a quick Google search.
 How many times have you looked beyond the third result on your Google search?